 How you can help?

-We need donors to fill every available appointment and play an essential role in meeting the rising needs of patients across Canada.
-To show your support, encourage friends, family and community to donate blood.
+As we head into summer, we will need donors to help fill available appointments and play an essential role in meeting the rising needs of patients across Canada.
+To show your support, in the weeks and months ahead encourage friends, family and community to donate blood.

 Share your story or reason for joining Canada’s Lifeline at blood.ca/reasons or on social media.
-Don’t forget to tag us @CanadasLifeline so we can like and share your posts and use the hashtags #CanadasLifeline #WhatsYourReason #NBDW2020 #WBDD.
+Don’t forget to tag us @CanadasLifeline so we can like and share your posts and use the hashtags #CanadasLifeline #NBDW2021.